My Pilgrimage To The Birthplace Of KFC In Corbin, KY

-I would have loved to get me one of the original Mirro-Matic pressure cooker he used to cook his chicken.
-This was a genius thing at the time because it allowed him to cook up his fried chicken a lot faster than pan frying.
+I would love to get myself one of the original Mirro-Matic pressure cooker he used to cook his chicken, if it was for sale and not just a relic of history.
+This was a genius of a thing at the time, because it allowed Harland to cook up his fried chicken a lot faster than pan frying.
 How else can you make freshly fried chicken a fast food item?
 It’s also why the chicken is so moist.

-I was pleasantly surprised to see the Colonel’s book, “Life as I have know it has been finger lickin’ good.”
-I have the same book and its awesome.
-I loved seeing the most random things having survived time, like the recent acquisition of a unused KFC napkin from the 60’s and whatever the hell that is to the top right of the picture below.
+I am pleasantly surprised to see the Colonel’s book, “Life as I have know it has been finger lickin’ good.”
+I have the same book sitting on my shelf at home and its awesome.
+I love seeing the most random things that survive the passage of time, like the recent acquisition of an unused KFC napkin from the 60’s and whatever the hell that is to the top right of the picture below.

 With my “tour” complete, it was time to eat.
 I was starving, so I ordered a 7 piece meal.
 All original recipe.
 Biscuits, mashed potatoes and cole slaw.
 Of course.
-If you’re going to do something, do it right, said everyone ever.
+If you’re going to do something, do it right.

-Look at how happy I look with the bucket of chicken and happy childhood memories in my hands.
+It all comes out so modern looking and I am secretly a little disappointed.
+But look at how happy I am with the bucket of chicken and happy childhood memories in my hands.